mitsukan/borisbikes/README.md

 #### Challenge 5: From Feature Tests to Unit Tests

 The difference between the error codes is that the error happened within the rspec file.
 The error name and detail was the same.

+#### Challenge 6: From Feature Tests to Unit Tests

+Switched pair partner to Jihin and Aseel!
+We defined a DockingStation class and then also pointed rspec towards this new .rb file.
+This fixed the error of undefined constant as well as location error within the rspec.

+#### Challenge 7: Back to the feature!!!